Building an EU AI Act Compliance Team: Roles and Responsibilities

 - Establishing data quality standards for AI training datasets.

-- Overseeing data collection, curation, and labeling processes.
+- Overseeing data collection, curation, and labelling processes.

 - Conducting and documenting assessments of data relevance, representativeness, and freedom from errors.

-- Managing the intersection of AI Act data governance requirements with GDPR obligations (data minimization, purpose limitation, lawful basis for processing).
+- Managing the intersection of AI Act data governance requirements with GDPR obligations (data minimisation, purpose limitation, lawful basis for processing).

 - Working with technical teams to implement bias detection and correction measures.